Last updated: 2026-06-08 ·

 1.4 Meta account identifier (v3.35+)

-What: Your Meta user identifier and Meta display name as returned by the Meta Horizon Platform SDK on Quest.
+What: Your Meta user identifier (the User ID feature) and Meta display name (the User profile feature) as returned by the Meta Horizon Platform SDK on Quest.

 Where: On Quest, in app-private storage.
 On Mac, alongside each paired-Quest record in macOS UserDefaults.